-If the optional pH sensor is to be used, the pH input feature must be enabled and the correct pH sensor type must be selected in the Configuration Menu.
-If a 63-0101 sensor is used, select Sensor Type #1.
-If you are using a 07-0096 sensor (Q22P) or an external pH Analyzer input, select Sensor Type #2.
+If pH measurement is to be used, the pH input feature must be enabled and the correct pH sensor type must be selected in the Configuration Menu.Ifa63-0101 sensor is used, select Sensor Type #1.
+If you are using a 07-0096 sensor (Q22P), select Sensor Type #2.
 See diagram on the next page for sensor hook-up information.